dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 1. Look for the Intune cert issued by Sc_Online_Issuing, and delete it, if present.
 1. If the following registry key exists, delete it: **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\OnlineManagement regkey** and all sub keys.
 1. Try to re-enroll.
-1. If the PC still cannot enroll, look for and delete this key, if it exists: **KEY_CLASSES_ROOT\Installer\Products\6985F0077D3EEB44AB6849B5D7913E95**.
+1. If the PC still can't enroll, look for and delete this key, if it exists: **KEY_CLASSES_ROOT\Installer\Products\6985F0077D3EEB44AB6849B5D7913E95**.
 1. Try to re-enroll.

     > [!IMPORTANT]